DatabaseKPV

 Profile Overview

-KPV is a tripeptide comprising the C-terminal three amino acids of alpha-MSH (alpha-melanocyte stimulating hormone).
-It captures most of the parent hormone's anti-inflammatory activity through intracellular NF-kB inhibition and NLRP3 inflammasome suppression without engaging its melanogenic or hormonal effects.
-Its most scientifically distinctive property is PepT1-mediated oral uptake, selectively upregulated in inflamed colonic tissue in IBD, creating inherent disease-site targeting.
-All evidence is preclinical: no completed human clinical trials exist for any indication.
+KPV (Lysine-Proline-Valine) is a tripeptide derived from the C-terminal region of alpha-melanocyte stimulating hormone (alpha-MSH).
+It captures the primary anti-inflammatory activity of the parent molecule while avoiding melanogenic and broader hormonal effects.
+KPV has been investigated in over 50 peer-reviewed publications spanning 20 or more years.
+Its most scientifically distinctive feature is PepT1-mediated oral uptake, selectively upregulated in inflamed colonic tissue in IBD, creating inherent disease-site targeting.
+No completed human clinical trials exist for any indication.
+FDA PCAC review scheduled July 2026 for compounding status determination.

 ⚠ IMPORTANT CONTEXT: READ BEFORE INTERPRETING EVIDENCE

 KPV is currently classified as a research peptide with no FDA or EMA approval and no completed human clinical trials for any indication.
 All available dosing and safety information comes from preclinical animal studies, cell culture experiments, and limited anecdotal reports.
-This distinguishes KPV sharply from Thymosin Alpha-1 (35+ country approvals, 11,000+ human subjects), SS-31 (FDA accelerated approval), and TB4 (Phase 2 human trials).
 Every use case in this profile must be read through the lens of preclinical-only evidence.

 Background

 KPV (Lysine-Proline-Valine) is a tripeptide derived from the C-terminal region of alpha-melanocyte stimulating hormone (alpha-MSH), specifically representing amino acids 11 to 13 of the 13-amino acid parent peptide.
-Alpha-MSH is itself a cleavage product of proopiomelanocortin (POMC), the precursor that also generates ACTH, and carries potent anti-inflammatory and immunomodulatory properties when administered systemically or locally.
+Alpha-MSH is itself a cleavage product of proopiomelanocortin (POMC) and carries potent anti-inflammatory and immunomodulatory properties.

-KPV has been investigated in over 50 peer-reviewed publications spanning more than two decades, exhibiting efficacy in multiple preclinical models of inflammatory bowel disease, dermatitis, wound healing, and infection.
-It demonstrates superior stability compared to parent alpha-MSH, with resistance to enzymatic degradation.
-Critically, its small tripeptide size allows it to be transported across intestinal epithelium via PepT1 (di/tripeptide transporter), a property selectively upregulated in inflamed colonic tissue in IBD, creating an inherently disease-site-targeted oral delivery mechanism.
+KPV has been investigated in over 50 peer-reviewed publications spanning more than two decades of research, exhibiting efficacy in multiple preclinical models of inflammatory bowel disease, dermatitis, wound healing, and infection.
+It demonstrates superior stability compared to the parent alpha-MSH peptide, with resistance to enzymatic degradation.
+Its small tripeptide size allows it to be transported across intestinal epithelium via PepT1 (di/tripeptide transporter), a property that is selectively upregulated in inflamed colonic tissue in IBD, creating a uniquely self-targeting oral delivery mechanism.

 Key Facts